ProtonMail Reviews& Product Details

 ProtonMail is an individual plan where you can access 500 MB of storage.
 It enables anyone to take advantage of what ProtonMail has to offer.
 With the plan, you can send encrypted emails all over the world.
-The great thing about ProtonMail Free is that it offers the same level of security as that of other paid plans.
-However, it does come with some limitations as below:
+The great thing about ProtonMail Free is that it provides the same level of Security as that of other paid plans.
+However, it does come with some limitations, as below:

 - Messages per day: 150(150 messages per hour).

 - Folders/labels: 3

 - Customer support: Limited